 Manslaughter Provocation: Discussed during the first case: while ferreting out the murderer, it's revealed the victim lured them into a trap that backfired.
 Once exposed, the murder tries to claim they had no choice; however, it's pointed out that rather than killing in self-defense, they actually broke into where the victim hid after their trap failed.

 Mean Character, Nice Actor: Meta-example with Monokuma himself.
 Monokuma locks students in a school and drives them to kill each other for the fun of it, and makes up rules that have easy loopholes making it easier to kill, and gives them "motives" to kill each other if they won't do it themselves such as showing them videos of their loved ones being gone, threatening to reveal their darkest secrets, offering them a million yen, or revealing the identity of a mole so the students will be motivated to kill the mole.
 Who plays this abomination?
-A lady named Nobuyo Ooyama... voice actress for Doraemon!!!
+An elderly lady named Nobuyo Ooyama... voice actress for Doraemon!!!

 Meaningful Echo: Maizono likes to say exactly what Naegi is thinking, then claim she can read minds, giving him time to react before saying it's just "good intuition".
 Later, when Kirigiri asks how he knew what she wanted to talk to him about (Maizono, in fact), Naegi replies "I can read minds" and gives her a moment to boggle before telling her he just has good intuition.